craigtd/rest-assured-poc/README.md

 # rest-assured-poc

-Basic Java 8 Maven project consisting of RestAssured and Cucumber JVM 2.0.1 as an API testing POC
+Java 8 Maven project which uses RestAssured and Cucumber JVM to provide a basic framework for the testing of Restful APIs

 # Running tests
-To run tests use the following command:
+To run tests from the command line use the following command:

 `mvn test`

 Cucumber options can be passed as a parameter, such as

 `mvn test -Dcucumber.options="--tags @smoke"`

+Alternatively, the tests can be run from within an IDE via a JUnit runner class `org.testcraft.runner.RunCukesTest`